ALgosZen/EC2-NodeJS-Nginx-JWT-Project/README.md

 We have successfully deployed a Node.js application on  AWS EC2 and setup Nginx as reverse proxy.
 In addition we've also learned to use PM2 for running app without any EC2 restart interruption.

 Next we will learn how to ..
 Configure domain name , configure SSL With Lets Encrypt etc.,

+## If you are done here , make sure to terminate all resources in your AWS account !